urql-graphql/urql/docs/Populate.md

 ## Example usage

-Consider the following queries which have been requested
+Consider the following queries which have been requested in other parts of your application:

 ```graphql